fission/blog.fission.io/content/posts/new-features-in-fission-for-quality-reliability.md

 we need features focussed on code quality, testing, better deployment and release practices.

-Fission is the first open source serverless framwork to offer live-reload, record-replay, and automated canary deployments.
+Fission is the first open source serverless framework to offer live-reload, record-replay, and automated canary deployments.
 We're making serverless functions on Kubernetes more mature, and ready for production use.